wilsonehusin/caprice/README.md

 The name _Caprice_ was taken from [24 Caprices](https://en.wikipedia.org/wiki/24_Caprices_for_Solo_Violin_(Paganini)) by Niccolò Paganini.
 The musical piece was an inspiration to [many other composers](https://en.wikipedia.org/wiki/Niccol%C3%B2_Paganini#Compositions).

-Just like the musical piece, this project brings value through repetition of test execution.
+Just like the musical piece, this project brings significantly more value through repetition of execution.